christian-vorhemus/autcar/docs/3_Autonomous_Driving.md

 Your car has to know when it is "on track" and when it leaves the track.
 Therefore, you need to prepare a circuit that has the following properties:
 - The boundaries of the track should be clearly distinguishable from the ground.
 - The right and left borders should have different colors.
+- The floor should be smooth, carpets do not work.
 Below, you see an example of a suitable track
 <img src="../images/C1.jpg" width="400">